junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 He snaps his fingers, and John and Sam fall to the floor.
 Dean startles.

-"Don't worry, they'll just take a small nap."
-Balthazar explains, waving a hand carelessly.
+"Don't worry, they'll just take a small nap," Balthazar explains, waving a hand carelessly.

 Dean's attention turns back to the angel.
 "What do you mean, *'Yes and no'*?
 What do I have to do?"

 "You see, it's a little bit out of convention to bring Cas back.
-I'll have to send in some application, waiting for Upstairs to approve, and *maybe* Boss will come to check out and ask 'Why do you want him back alive?'"
+I'll have to send in some application, waiting for Upstairs to approve, and *maybe* Boss will come to check out and ask, 'Why do you want him back alive?'"

 "He's an angel!"
 Dean rushes reflexively.